 This is a workshop that I am running as a replacement for trip that was scheduled for 2015.
-THIS WORKSHOP IS CURRENTLY FULL.
+THIS WORKSHOP IS CURRENTLY FULL, but postponed to 2020.

 Fiji may be famous as the Olympic Sevens Champions (bravo Ben Ryan), but amongst divers Fiji is best known as the soft coral capital of the world.
 The country is made up of 333 islands, which roughly split into two groups, divided by a deep water channel (the Vatu-i-Ra Passage, an area also known as Bligh Waters).
 Clear Pacific Ocean water is funnelled through this gap and around the small islands, atolls and bombies, which leads to an explosion of life, with reefs famed worldwide for the density and colours of their soft corals, great sea fans, clouds of plankton feeding anthias, damselfish and fusiliers.

 Photographically the headline attractions and focus of this workshop is wide angle.
 The scenery, with such vibrantly coloured corals and thousands of fish in clear blue waters is key Fiji diving DNA.
 “The colours are so intense that we were actually de-saturating our photos last time to make them look believable!” says Alex.

 The trip is timed to try and catch the best conditions for what Fiji does best – wide angle scenery.
 Alex says “I have booked the boat for the end of their summer, with peak water temperatures, lowest wind speed, low rainfall, low cloud cover and lots of sunlight hours.
 I think flat seas and sunny weather really make a difference for reef wide angle.
 Fingers crossed we get it!
 This trip starts on mid-moon, with weak currents, and continues through to new moon, meaning easy conditions through most of the trip and plenty of time to be in the zone for the strongest water flows.
 Although remember what they say in Fiji – no current, no fun.”